 Place branding: Denmark

-Denmark has crafted its place brand on the very things that make it one of the world’s happiest countries: collectivity, egalitarianism and postivity.
+Denmark has crafted its place brand on the very things that make it one of the world’s happiest countries: collectivity, egalitarianism and positivity.
 Amy Sandys reports on its cultural and arts heritage

 In any league table charting countries with the happiest population, Denmark will inevitably emerge near, if not at, the top.
-According to the country’s tourist board, VisitDenmark, its rst position in the 2016 World Happiness Report is down to, “A good combination of good healthy life expectancy, high GDP and high levels of social support.”
-And, as Denmark enjoys a rapid uptake in its tourist gures, bolstered by the promise of picturesque harbour fronts and literal smorgasbords of Danish delicacies, its cultural institutions shift to re ect the country’s public-led mindset.
+According to the country’s tourist board, VisitDenmark, its first position in the 2016 World Happiness Report is down to, “A good combination of good healthy life expectancy, high GDP and high levels of social support.”
+And, as Denmark enjoys a rapid uptake in its tourist figures, bolstered by the promise of picturesque harbour fronts and literal smorgasbords of Danish delicacies, its cultural institutions shift to reflect the country’s public-led mindset.
 Through cohesive yet idiosyncratic branding of its attractions, Denmark’s place making is based on a future-facing vision which encapsulates the country’s unique Nordic identity.

-London-based brand design agency, Jane Wentworth Associates (JWA) is rmly involved in repositioning Denmark’s arts- and heritage-based attractions.
-Its rst project, almost ve years ago, was developing a new strategy for the ‘Statens Museum for Kunst’ (SMK) – or National Gallery of Denmark.
+London-based brand agency, Jane Wentworth Associates (JWA) is firmly involved in repositioning Denmark’s arts- and heritage-based attractions.
+Its first project, almost five years ago, was developing a new strategy for the ‘Statens Museum for Kunst’ (SMK) – or National Gallery of Denmark.
 More recently, the JWA team has worked on the Natural History Museum Denmark.
 And, says Jo Marsh, director and consultant at JWA, a common thread runs through Denmark’s local approach to rebranding global institutions, “Denmark is a really small nation of four million people, but there’s absolutely no lack of ambition.”

 The ‘hygge’ approach that Danes apply to everyday life is so frequently cited that it has become the nom de jour for making the most out of any given situation.
 A collective mindset, ‘can-do’ attitude to life and egalitarian welfare systems all contribute to the socioeconomic positivity emanating from the small country.
 Marh says, Denmark’s place brand works because it is a country unafraid to accept its place in the world while developing an identity based on a social climate of welcoming.